IRS Licensed Enrolled Agents

 What information do I need to resolve past due taxes?

-When dealing with the IRS, especially concerning past due taxes, having the right documentation is critical.
-Accurate, complete information helps ensure your returns are correct and that you only pay what you truly owe.
+When dealing with the IRS, especially concerning past due taxes and unfiled returns, having the right documentation is critical.
+If you haven't filed taxes in five years or just missed a single return, providing accurate and complete information helps keep your returns correct and makes sure you pay only what you truly owe.

 Relevant information includes: